uxumax/docker-wine-chrome-nodriver/README.md

 You should use a spoofed antidetect Chrome browser.
 This involves modifying the original Chrome source code to make the browser undetectable.
 You can create this yourself or purchase one (for example, I offer browsers with spoofed canvas, WebGL, audio, WebRTC, etc.).

 ## Possible issues
+This project built and tested on Debian 12 (bookworm) Docker host.
+So here are known possible issues below

 ### Chrome black window
 If chrome run with black window then try restart X window manager with this script
 ```bash